 What is it?

-A Bible group is 2-3 men or women who agree to meet on a regular basis in order to read and discuss scripture together.
-At Seaside, Bible groups are typically birthed from within a Missional Community, however there are some groups that gather outside of that context.
+A Bible group is 2-3 men or women who agree to meet regularly to read and discuss scripture together.
+At Seaside, Bible groups are typically birthed from within Community Groups, however there are some groups that gather outside of that context.

 Bible groups can be done with someone who is just beginning to follow Jesus or among those who have been Christians for some time.
 They can be geared towards developing a future leader or even in a mentoring context (old and young together).
 A Bible group is also a great way for someone who’s never read the Bible or isn’t sure what they believe to participate in.